dividedmind/statistics-done-wrong/conclusion.rst

 advice.
 And please, the next time you hear someone say "The result was significant with :math:`p < 0.05`, so there's only a 1 in 20 chance it's a fluke!", please beat them over the head with a statistics textbook for me.

-**Disclaimer:** The advice in this guide cannot substitute for the advice of a trained statistical professional.
-If you think you're suffering from any serious statistical error, please consult a statistician immediately.
-I shall not have any liability from any injury to your dignity, statistical error or misconception suffered as a result of your use of this website.

-Use of this guide to justify rejecting the results of a scientific study without reviewing the evidence in any detail whatsoever is grounds for being slapped upside the head with a very large statistics textbook.
-This guide should help you find statistical errors, not allow you to selectively ignore science you don't like.

 .. [#ontology] An important part of the ongoing `Oncological Ontology
    <http://dailymailoncology.tumblr.com/>`__ project to